-Monthly premiums are determined as of April 1 of each year for state employees and as of July 1 of each year for local government employees and are based on the employee's age on that date and the amount of insurance.
+Monthly premiums are determined as of April 1 of each year for state employees and as of July 1 of each year for local government employees, and are based on the employee's age on that date and the amount of insurance.
 Current Life Insurance Rates (ET-2164) are subject to change annually.
-Starting April 1, 2026, all premiums will be determined as of April 1 of each year for local government employees and are based on the employee's age on that date and the amount of insurance.